c19early.org COVID-19 treatment researchUrsodeoxycholic acidUDCA (more..)

 Abstract

-Statistically significant lower risk is seen for progression, recovery, and cases.
-12 studies from 11 independent teams in 4 countries show significant improvements.
+Significantly lower risk is seen for progression, recovery, and cases.
+12 studies from 11 independent teams in 4 countries show significant benefit.

 Meta analysis using the most serious outcome reported shows 20% [-2‑38%] lower risk, without reaching statistical significance.
 Results are similar for higher quality and peer-reviewed studies.